Angela Dugalić: College career

-Dugalić played her first season of college basketball in 2020–21 with the Oregon Ducks, before transferring to conference foes UCLA after that season.
+Dugalić played her first season of college basketball with the 2020–21 Oregon Ducks women's basketball team.
+She transferred to conference foe UCLA after that season.
+UCLA assistant Tasha Brown was one of the coaches recruiting Angela from high school.
 However, she did not debut for the Bruins until February 11, 2022, against Washington State, having suffered a preseason knee injury in October 2021 while the team was on a trip to play in a scrimmage against Texas.
 Dugalić also missed the entire 2022–23 season for UCLA due to injury, after tearing her ACL while playing for the Serbian national team at the FIBA World Cup.
+Angela was a starter for the 2023-24 season.
+She was a starter for the 2024–25 UCLA Bruins women's basketball team that advanced the Bruins to their first NCAA Final Four.